-Shoes: Wear low top white or black sneakers with good tread, and white or black laces.
+Shoes: Wear low top white, black, gray, or navy sneakers with good tread, and solid laces.
 High-tops are not permitted.
 Shoes that light up, flash, or change to skate shoes, are not permitted.

 Socks: Wear plain, solid black, navy blue, or white, ankle or crew socks, with no logo.
 Low-cut, or no-show, socks are not permitted.